chilledornaments/aws-sso-config-guide/README.md

 # Interacting with AWS

-All AWS SDKs use the same [credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html), meaning they load credentials in the same order.
+All AWS SDKs use the same [credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html), meaning they load credentials from the same places in the same order.
 The credential provider chain makes it extremely simple to run the same code locally and in various AWS services without having to alter application code or configuration files.
 If you find either one of these processes has much friction, you’re likely doing something wrong.

 For local development, rely on the `AWS_PROFILE` environment variable.
 This in conjunction with SSO sessions makes it extremely simple to authenticate to AWS and change roles.
 Avoid setting environment variables for access keys as much as possible.